compulim/til/README.md

    - `0.1.0`: "I will add new feature on next release.
 Bugs could be fixed along with new features."
       - The product is in exponential growth phase
    - `1.0.0`: "I am okay to pause new work and fix bugs."
-      - The product has support capacity
+      - The product has full support capacity
    - `0.0.1` and `0.1.0` doesn't mean quality issues.
 It is more about prioritizing release schedule over full support

 ## 2024-03-21